comatory/www/content/log/2024-04-07_understanding_relay_data_ids.md

 ```

 {% callout(title="__typename field") %}
-  The field is part of the `userPanelHeading_User` fragment but it is not required, Relay store infers `__typename` automatically if your `ID` conforms to specification of encoded Global GraphQLIDs[^4].
+  The field is part of the `userPanelHeading_User` fragment but it is not required, Relay store infers `__typename` automatically if your `ID` conforms to specification of encoded Global GraphQLIDs.
 {% end %}

 Upon receiving data, Relay recognizes the `getUser` field to return the `User` type.
 It then uses the key `id` with corresponding value of `MTpVc2VyOjEyMw==` and registers this in the store.
 Relay dev tools will display a key labeled `getUser(id: "MTpVc2VyOjEyMw==")`.